-Business Sweden’s office is located in Berlin and our staff work with the whole German market and Switzerland.
+Business Sweden’s office is located in Berlin and we cover Germany and Switzerland.
 They will help you get your business off the ground as quickly and efficiently as possible.
 Our key services include providing strategic advice and giving access to stakeholders that can be difficult to reach without an established contact network.
 Our offices in Sweden support companies in the early stages of market expansion, for example by producing tailor-made market analyses.

 What are the main advantages for expansion in Germany?